dreamr/ruby-slippers/README.md

 - built with _heroku_ in mind.

-RubySlippers::Enginecomes with a basic default theme for you to mangle.
+RubySlippers comes with a basic default theme for you to mangle.
 I hope to release more themes shortly and will accept your submitted themes.

 Deployment
 ==========

-#### on heroku
+### on heroku

-RubySlippers::Enginecomes with a basic rackup file.
+RubySlippers comes with a basic rackup file.
 To start it up locally do:

     $ cd myblog
     $ bundle
     $ shotgun
     [2011-06-20 17:04:46] INFO  WEBrick::HTTPServer#start: pid=61628 port=9393

-#### on your own server
+### on your own server

-Once you have created the remote git repo, and pushed your changes to it, you can run RubySlippers::Enginewith any Rack compliant web server, such as **thin**, **mongrel** or **unicorn**.
+Once you have created the remote git repo, and pushed your changes to it, you can run RubySlippers with any Rack compliant web server, such as **thin**, **mongrel** or **unicorn**.

 With thin, you would do something like: